roscoe81/Aircon-Controller/README.md

 Acknowledgments

-I'd like to acknowledge the work done by Hadley Rich https://github.com/hadleyrich/MQMitsi who did similar work on a Mitsubishi air conditioner that provided me with inspiration to undertake this task.
+I'd like to acknowledge the work done by [Hadley Rich](https://github.com/hadleyrich/MQMitsi) who did similar work on a Mitsubishi air conditioner that provided me with the inspiration to undertake this task.